Managing risks and hazards at school

 Keeping a risk register

 Keeping a risk register is good practice to record information from the risk management process.
-For each identified hazard the following information should be recorded:

-• Hazard and the type of harm it would cause.
+• hazard and the type of harm it would cause

-• The likelihood of the harm occurring.
+• the likelihood of the harm occurring

-• The level of risk.
+• the level of risk

-• Additional controls needed.
+• current controls

-• Who is responsible for control implementation.
+• who is responsible for control implementation

-• Monitoring and review dates.
+• monitoring and review dates.

 Tools and resources

-Covid-19 Risk Assessment Guidance - Te Mahau(external link)
+COVID-19 Risk assessment guidance – Te Mahau(external link)

 Last reviewed: Has this been useful?
 Give us your feedback